 Before getting into details, it is crucial to know that beginning from January 2, 2018, Principal License (Izin Prinsip, or IP) is invalid.
 A principal license has now been replaced by Capital Investment Registration (Pendaftaran Investasi, or PI).
 With the newly enacted regulation, investors of manufacturing industries will be able to get a Business License (Izin Usaha, or IU) with the Capital Investment License after they fulfil the investment plan.

-Learn more about Principle Business License Replaced with Capital Investment Registration.
+Learn more about Principal Business License Replaced with Capital Investment Registration.

 The overall goal of the enactment is to simplify licensing and facilities processes in order to boost foreign direct investments.
 Previously, a PI was initial permission granted from BKPM, with more stringent requirements, to allow foreign companies to invest before they could do business in Indonesia.